occopus/docs/sphinx/source/user/tutorial-basic.rst

 EC2-Ping
 ~~~~~~~~
-This tutorial sets up an infrastructure containing two nodes.
+This tutorial builds an infrastructure containing two nodes.
 The ping-sender node will
 ping the ping-receiver node.
 The sender node will store the outcome of ping in ``/tmp`` directory.

 **Features**